 Dr. Brown’s Celery Tonic

-Before it became Cel Ray it was simply known as “Dr. Brown’s Celery Tonic,” lauded for being a healthful beverage which was good for calming your stomach and bowels and commonly marketed as a “pure beverage for the nerves.”
-Though called a celery tonic, Cel Ray soda is actually made with the seeds rather than the rib of the celery (though one still wonders if it would taste great with some peanut butter).
+Before it became Cel-Ray, it was simply known as “Dr. Brown’s Celery Tonic,” lauded for being a healthful beverage that was good for calming your stomach and bowels and commonly marketed as a “pure beverage for the nerves.”
+Though called a celery tonic, Cel-Ray soda is actually made with the seeds rather than the rib of the celery (though one still wonders if it would taste great with some peanut butter).